jtothebell/picolovepotion/README.md

 PICOLOVEPOTION
 --------

-A fork of the gamax92's fork of PICOLOVE, an implementation of PICO-8's API for the Löve Potion implementation of the LÖVE Original is on github at: https://github.com/picolove/picolove
+A fork of the gamax92's fork of PICOLOVE, an implementation of PICO-8's API for the Löve Potion implementation of the LÖVE2D game engine
+Original is on github at: https://github.com/picolove/picolove
 Base of this fork is on github at: https://github.com/gamax92/picolove
-Requires LÖVE 11.x
+Requires a homebrew cabaple Nintendo Switch

 PICO-8: http://www.lexaloffle.com/pico-8.php
 Löve Potion: https://github.com/TurtleP/LovePotion